-- Fully built-in heated driveway systems.
+- Fully built-in heated driveway systems

-- Portable heated driveway mats.
+- Portable heated driveway mats

+With most snow-melting systems, tubing is run under the driveway (and walkways, patios, ramps, and porch steps, too).
+Heated water is pumped through the tubing.
+This is known as a "hydronic" snow-melting system.
 The water in heated driveway systems is mixed with an anti-freeze (glycol).
-Heat radiates up from the tubing to the surface of your driveway, melting away snow and ice.
-Drains catch the liquid run-off thereby produced, channeling the water away from your driveway.
+Heat radiates up from the tubing to the surface of your driveway and melts away snow and ice while drains catch the liquid run-off thereby produced, channeling the water away from your driveway.

 What Runs a Radiant Snow-Melting System?